WorkloadAutomation/ibm-workload-automation-chart/README.md

  > **IBM Workload Automation**, which comprises master domain manager and its backup, Dynamic Workload Console, and Dynamic Agent

- For more information about IBM Workload Automation, see the product documentation library in [IBM Knowledge Center]( https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/twa_landing.htm).
+ For more information about IBM Workload Automation, see the product documentation library in [IBM Documentation]( https://www.ibm.com/docs/en/workload-scheduler/9.5.0).

 ## Details